BritWallace/Currency-Exchanger/README.md

 * Open code in your favorite text editor.
 I use VS Code.
 * Run "npm install." in your terminal.
 * Followed by "run npm build."
-* Run "npm run start to view in browser."
 * [Find a free API here at this link](https://app.exchangerate-api.com/dashboard/confirmed)
 * Save your API in a ".env file" for safe keeps.
 Then add this to your .gitignore file.
+* Add "API_KEY=Your key here" to the .env file.
 * Make sure you test your API calls in Postman before adding them to your code.
 * Check documentation on your API key to see endpoints and more useful information about your API.
+* Run "npm run start to view in browser."

 ## Known Bugs

-* _Not connecting to API correctly._
+* _The wanted error message is buggy._

 ## License